|On this page|

 PDG automatically determines the local

-Zone which matches the platform.
-Linux and macOS are
+Zone which matches the platform to

 You can override this with parameters on the scheduler nodes, and they apply to all jobs scheduled by the schedulers.